 Get your MICE Event Code by registering at https://icca2024.hk/registration and enjoy the great offers now!

 In general, all visitors to Hong Kong must have a passport that is valid for at least one month after the period of their intended stay in Hong Kong.
 However, documents issued to stateless persons must be valid for a minimum of two months after the period of intended stay.
 Please contact the Immigration Department for further details.

 Nationals of most countries do not require a visa to enter Hong Kong for tourism and can stay for periods varying from seven to 180 days, depending on nationality.
-If you’re unsure of your status, please check with any Chinese embassy or consulate.
+If you are unsure about your status, please check with any Chinese embassy or consulate.